lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/README.md

 ## 03-hello-module-directory
 Illustrates how to create modules in directories.
 In the example, a module is created in the directory, and the directory code is written in a file different from the default one (`index.js`).

+## 04-module-caching
+A very simple example of Node.js module caching.
+The application includes a main program which requires some modules, which in turn require a common shared module.
+The example illustrates that the internal state of the shared module is the same for all the modules because of Node.js caching for modules.

+## 05-hello-callbacks
+Illustrate the use of callbacks to handle one-off events.
+In the example, a very simple HTTP server that asynchronously reads some data from a JSON file and some HTML template is implemented.
+All async operations are handled with callbacks.